UniMath/agda-unimath/src/order-theory/infinite-distributive-law.lagda.md

 {- this notation is note easy on the eye, but recall, in more familiar notation the identity expressed here is:
                                 a ∧ (‌‌‌⋁ᵢ bᵢ) ＝ ⋁ᵢ (a ∧ bᵢ)
 -}

+{- Show that the identity is a prop -}

 ```